PacificBiosciences/pb-metagenomics-tools/README.md

 + **`Genome-Binning-Pipeline`**: Perform genome binning and MAG assessment on HiFi assemblies with a streamlined workflow.
 Includes steps with minimap2, MetaBAT2, CheckM, and GTDB-Tk.

 + **`Taxonomic-Functional-Profiling-Protein`**: Align HiFi reads to a **protein** database using DIAMOND and prepare inputs for MEGAN6, for the purpose of taxonomic and functional profiling.
+Provides access to NCBI and GTDB taxonomic analysis, and allows functional analyses based on annotations from several databases (SEED, InterPro2GO, eggNOG).

 + **`Taxonomic-Functional-Profiling-Nucelotide`**: Align HiFi reads to a **nucleotide** database using minimap2 and prepare inputs for MEGAN6, for the purpose of taxonomic and functional profiling.
+Only provides access to NCBI taxonomic analysis, but may give higher matching resolution than with protein alignments.
+The GTDB taxonomy and functional annotations are not accessible in MEGAN using nucleotide alignments.

 These pipelines can be found in their respective folders.
 They are available as Snakemake workflows.